Eleirbag89/TelegramBotPHP/README.md

 # TelegramBotPHP
 > A very simple PHP [Telegram Bot API](https://core.telegram.org/bots) for sending messages.
-> Compliant with the October 28, 2015 Telegram Bot API update.
+> Compliant with the May 25, 2016 Telegram Bot API update.

 Requirements
 ---------